hschot/Things_json-to-Todoist_csv/README.md

 # Things to Todoist Converter

-This Python script converts data exported from the 'Things' todo app into CSV files compatible with 'Todoist'.
+This Python script converts data exported from the [Things](https://culturedcode.com/things/) todo app into CSV files compatible with [Todoist](https://todoist.com).
 It allows you to export tasks from 'Things' using the `things-cli` tool and then transform them into a format that can be imported into 'Todoist' projects.

 ## Prerequisites

 1. **Install `things-cli`:**
    To export your data from the 'Things' app in JSON format, you first need to install the `things-cli` tool.
 You can find the installation instructions and source code on the [GitHub page](https://github.com/thingsapi/things-cli).

 2. **Export Data from Things:**
    Use the following command to export all your tasks and projects from 'Things' into a JSON file:

    ```shell